 “NGINX gave us amazing caching.
 It also gave us easy scalability, because it’s just a matter of spinning up another machine or virtual server,” explains Leandro Moreira, software engineer at Globo.com.
 “We were able to achieve a better user experience because HLS is better at determining which bitrate stream the user should get.
 And we also loved the instrumentation that let us see what was going on in the server farm.“

-NGINX powers the majority of the 100,000 busiest websites in the world.
+NGINX powers 1 million busiest websites in the world.
 It’s used by leaders in online video, including Netflix and Hulu, to deliver their content quickly and reliably to the world.
 With out‑of‑the‑box support for popular streaming protocols like Apple’s HLS, Adobe’s HTTP Dynamic Streaming (HDS), and RTMP, NGINX optimizes the stream for every device and network.
 The open source NGINX software can be extended to support additional video features; NGINX Plus has advanced video features built in.

 In Globo.com’s HLS streaming architecture with NGINX, raw video is converted to HLS and segmented for delivery.
 Segmentation enables Globo.com to implement a DVR‑type feature that was not possible with the former media server.
 NGINX and Lua are used in conjunction with a Redis database to generate dynamic playlists.
 This enables users of Globo.com’s custom video player to watch a segment, such as a home‑team goal, over and over, and skip through other parts of a game, giving them full control over their viewing experience.

 NGINX makes the HLS files readily available while providing caching and redundancy.
 The application is built using microservices, with modules for geolocation, authorization, and authentication (crucial for respecting user and broadcaster rights).
 Lua, the scripting language that is also a Brazilian product, is used for playlist generation and a queuing system (“waiting room”) for users on congested connections.